 In terms of American brands, we have Brook Brothers, Tommy Hilfiger, and Ralph Lauren, etc. Some of them are just promoting their English origins.
 The only thing that's worth mentioning is that R.L. has a line called Purple Label, which produces true European Quality wears.
 But the cost of a shirt would easily go up to $500.

 So after all these discussing, I'm ready to tell you the biggest secret in the suit industry: Everything for $1000 suit and $150 suit are NO big difference at all.
 You might get a half-canvased suit at $1000 and a fused suit at $150, but the gap is not worth $850.
 The major difference between $1000 suit and $150 suit is the $1000 suit company invest more in advertising and packaging which you'll be paying for.
-I admit that over $1000 suit is too expensive for me, a retired high school teacher.
+I admit that over $1000 suit is too expensive for me.
 But why would I pay $1000 for a suit that's actually worth $150.
 I first knew this company in 2018 and they have a local suit showroom in Lynbrook, New York.
 I knew this store because my friend recommended to me.
 They never run sales like "50% off", so their price is very stable, and they don't run commercials.
 These are the reason why the price is much lower than the average market.
 But once you had a chance to see their suit, you would be astonished at the quality for a $150 suit.
 I wear the suit to church, holiday parties, wedding, and all my friends are asking me where did I get the suit.
 And my answer, Suits Outlets.

 Authorized to Publish by